Introduction

 Key use cases for omnichannel in life sciences and healthcare include:

 1. Improving Patient Care: Omnichannel insights and actions help brands understand key patient pain points across their patient journey.
-By leveraging Patient 360 data, healthcare companies now have insights across key personas to activate effective real-time campaigns and offer the best support in the form of patient assistance programs, co-pay card activations, in-treatment care support, and house visits at the time of need, among other initiatives.
+By leveraging Patient 360 data, healthcare companies now have insights across key personas to activate effective real-time campaigns and offer the best support in patient assistance programs, co-pay card activations, in-treatment care support, and house visits at the time of need, among other initiatives.

 2. Accelerating Drug Sales: A life sciences company’s key priority is to influence different target profiles, including patients, doctors, nurses, or pharmacies.
-This happens at each stage of a drug promotion during a brand’s life cycle, from launch, through growth, to loss of exclusivity (LoE).
+This happens at each stage of a drug promotion during a brand’s life cycle, from launch through growth to loss of exclusivity (LoE).

 3. Physicians and Hospital Support: Omnichannel marketing has had a substantial impact on generating insights that influence key healthcare stakeholders, including doctors and hospitals.
 These insights improve the overall brand portfolio’s efficacy, safety, affordability, and access.